odewahn/jdboston16/readme.md

 * 9:00AM to 9:30AM:    Registration and Breakfast
 * 9:30AM to 10:45	     Jonas Rosland -- Introduction to Docker
 * 10:45AM to 12:30PM	 Kyle Kelley and Ash Wilson -- Running JupyterHub on Docker
-* 12:30PM to 1:30PM	   Lunch (provided)
+* 12:30PM to 1:30PM	   Lunch
-* 1:30PM	to 2:30PM	   Laurent Gautier -  Polyglot Data Analysis (Visually Demonstrated) With Python And R.
+* 1:30PM	to 2:30PM	   Laurent Gautier -  Polyglot Data Analysis (Visually Demonstrated) With Python and R
 * 2:30PM to	3:30PM	   Brian Keegan -- Data Mining and Network Analysis from Wikipedia Data
 * 3:30PM to 4:30PM	   Peter Bull -- Data Science is Software
 * 4:30PM to 5:00PM	   Closing Remarks